Top High-Yield Picks at a Glance

 Income Strategy Integration

-The highest-quality income portfolios combine BDCs, REITs, and high-yield bonds with other income-generating assets (midstream MLPs, shipping companies, dividend-growth equities) to create a diversified income stream that is resilient across economic environments.
+The highest-quality income portfolios combine BDCs, REITs, MLPs, high-yield bonds, and commodity dividend stocks to create a diversified income stream that is resilient across economic environments.
 Key principles include:

-- Diversify across income sources — No single BDC, REIT, or bond should represent more than 3–5% of total income
+- Diversify across income sources — No single BDC, REIT, MLP, or bond should represent more than 3–5% of total income.
+Sector concentration above 30% introduces unacceptable risk.

 - Stagger maturities and reset dates — Reduce reinvestment risk by ensuring income sources mature or reset at different times

-- Monitor credit quality continuously — Deteriorating fundamentals at the issuer level often precede dividend cuts or defaults by 6–12 months
+- Monitor credit quality continuously — Deteriorating fundamentals at the issuer level often precede dividend cuts or defaults by 6–12 months.
+Watch non-accrual trends, coverage ratios, and leverage trajectories.

 - Buy at attractive valuations — Purchasing BDCs below NAV and REITs below historical AFFO multiples provides a margin of safety that compensates for yield compression risk